CTDancer/CTDancer.github.io/_pages/about.md

 I am a senior undergraduate majoring in Computer Science at Fudan University.
 Currently, I am a research intern at [Chatterjee Lab](https://www.chatterjeelab.com/) at Duke University, advised by [Prof. Pranam Chatterjee](https://bme.duke.edu/people/pranam-chatterjee/).
 Previously, I interned at [Qing Yuan Research Institute](http://www.qingyuan.sjtu.edu.cn/en) at SJTU under the guidance of [Prof. Dequan Wang](https://dequan.wang/).

 My research experience spans Computer Vision, Large Language Models, and AI for biology.
 I am now dedicated to leveraging AI to accelerate drug discovery and development while improving success rates.
-My life goal is to cure diseases and alleviate suffering for all living beings on this planet, and I am committed to making this a reality.
+My life goal is to cure diseases and alleviate suffering for all living beings, and I am committed to making this a reality.

 ## **News**